3nvy/Ingress-Map-Coordinates-Exporter/README.md

 ## Ingress Map

-Go to [Ingress Map](https://intel.ingress.com/intel) and login with your Ingress account (required, or you wont me able to see the map), then load to an area you wich and wait for all portals to load.
+Go to [Ingress Map](https://intel.ingress.com/intel) and login with your Ingress account (required, or you wont me able to see the map), then load to an area you want and wait for all portals to load.
 * Depending of your area and zoom level, you may have different results and it may take longer to load, so be patient

 Once the portals are loaded, draw a polygon (with the draw tools at the top left cornor) over the are you want to export(in this example, I've drawn a polygon over Central Park)